Indian app seeks to save lives by matching blood donors with patients

-CHENNAI, India, June 6 (Thomson Reuters Foundation) - Just a few units of blood could have saved the life of Sushil Lalwani’s cousin, who died in India aged 32 as relatives mounted a frantic search for donors.
+CHENNAI, India (Thomson Reuters Foundation) - Just a few units of blood could have saved the life of Sushil Lalwani’s cousin, who died in India aged 32 as relatives mounted a frantic search for donors.

 Now Lalwani hopes to prevent more needless deaths like his cousin’s with a new phone app called MBLOOD that aims to connect a million donors with patients across the country instantly.